Have questions about testing and how private STD testing works?

 If you are currently taking antibiotics, our doctors recommend waiting 1 week before getting tested for chlamydia, gonorrhea or syphilis.

 Q: Which laboratories will process my STD tests?

-Your tests will be processed by LabCorp or Quest Diagnostics, the largest CLIA-certified laboratories in the United States.
-These are the same laboratories that many doctors and hospitals use to process and deliver accurate, timely results.
-With scientific expertise in esoteric testing, genomics and clinical and anatomic pathology, LabCorp and Quest Diagnostics perform millions of tests on hundreds of thousands of specimen every day.
-In partnership with LabCorp and Quest Diagnostics, our doctors have selected the "gold standard" tests for STDs.
+Your tests will be processed by one of the labs we work with, all of which are CLIA-certified in the United States.
+These are the same lab groups that many doctors and hospitals use to process and deliver accurate, timely results.
+With scientific expertise in esoteric testing, genomics and clinical and anatomic pathology, they perform millions of tests on hundreds of thousands of specimen every day.

 Q: What is a “testing window”?